agude/agude.github.io/_drafts/2022-03-07-overwatch_league_gatekeeper_teams.md

 The [2020 Atlanta Reign][2020_reign] were the first time I remember a team specifically being referred to as a gatekeeper.
 They had flashy, lopsided games against teams below them in the standings, but constantly failed to advance by beating teams ahead of them.
-You can see it in their stats: The Reign have an 85% win rate against lower ranked teams---the third highest in the league behind the eventual champions the Shock and Washington who only had team below them---but just an 18% win rate against higher ranked teams.
+You can see it in their stats: the Reign have an 85% win rate against lower ranked teams---the third highest in the league behind the eventual champions the Shock and Washington who only had team below them---but just an 18% win rate against higher ranked teams.